The Writings of Eloise Butler

 The insect-pollinated flower is fitted to the insect, and the insect to the flower, as a key to its lock.
 In sucking the nectar from the hollow spur on the lower side of the violet flower, the insect - a bee, for instance - is obliged to take such a position as to become smeared with the pollen, which it transfers unconsciously to the sticky part of the pistil of the next violet that it visits.
 The insect is further directed by the nectar guides, where to insert its tongue, as they converge toward the nectary, or spur.

 Therefore, when flowers are pollinated by insects, the color, fragrance, spots, streaks and irregularities in the shape of the flower, are all for the purpose of furthering the production of seeds.
-But from these attractive features, for utility only in the flower, arbitrarily assumed, we derive our purest pleasure.
+But from these attractive features, for utility only in the flower, arbitrarily assumed, we derive our purest pleasures.

 More information and photos on some of these plants can be found under these links: